 10 reasons why you should visit Buenos Aires right now

-1. Because You Will Find Guided Tours and Free Attractions in Buenos Aires
+1. Because of Free Attractions in Buenos Aires

 If you travel to Argentina, more precisely to Buenos Aires, you can save some money doing free activities.
 Many of these activities can be done by yourself or if it is your first visit, with a guide who can speak in English and/or Spanish (which is also free) to tell you the history of each place you will visit.